Kitware/py-web-vue/examples/01_cone/cone-vtk-local-rendering/README.md

 ## Getting started

-For this example you need to use regular `python` with the current Python library.
+For this example you need VTK inside your `python`.

 ### Run application